Squidgy Fried Halloumi with Crushed Nuts – less painful than it sounds

 - Cook the rice according to packet instructions.

 - Give the peppers a quick clean and dice into small pieces, removing the seeds.

 - In the meantime, peel and dice or crush the garlic.
 Chop the cashews.

 - Add the garlic to the pepper and onion mix and cook for another minute, stirring it together.

 - Add the sugar and let it caramelise (go a bit brown and liquidy).
-Add the water.
+Add a little water.
 Add the cinnamon, cumin and pomegranate seeds.
 Give it a good stir.

 - Add the lemon juice, salt and cayenne pepper.
 Stir again.

 - Remove from heat and put in bowl to the side.

 - Slice the halloumi into strips and fry until browned on both sides.
 No oil necessary.

-- Rip the dill.
+- Rip the dill (or use dried).
 When the halloumi is ready, place the pepper-onion mix onto plates and layer the halloumi on top.
 Garnish with the cashews and dill.
 That’s it, ready!